nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The sequence diagram is given below.
 ![SortPersonSequence](images/SortPersonSequence.png)

-The activity diagram is given below.
+The following activity diagram summarizes what happens when a user attempts to sort the person list:
 ![SortPersonActivity](images/SortPersonActivity.png)

 #### Design considerations

 The sorting mechanism is designed in a way to keep all operations to the `SortPersonCommand` object itself, which will them prompt the `Model` to set the comparator of the person list.
 This is consistent with the other commands, as they will go through the same process, since each command has their own class and parser (if needed).

 <div style="page-break-after: always;"></div>